cysouw/pandoc-ling/readme.md

 :::
 ```

 Inspired by the `linguex`-approach, you can also use the keywords `next` or `last` to refer to the next or the last example, e.g. `[@last]` will be formatted as [@last].
-By doubling the capitals to `nnext` or `llast` reference to the next/last-but-one can be made.
-Actually, the number of starting capitals can be repeated at will in `pandoc-ling`, so something like `[@llllllllast]` will also work.
+By doubling the first letters to `nnext` or `llast` reference to the next/last-but-one can be made.
+Actually, the number of starting letters can be repeated at will in `pandoc-ling`, so something like `[@llllllllast]` will also work.
 It will be formatted as [@llllllllast] after the processing of `pandoc-ling`.
 Needless to say that in such a situation an explicit identifier would be a better choice.

 Referring to sub-examples can be done by manually adding a suffix into the cross reference, simply separated from the identifier by a space.
 For example, `[@llast c]` will refer to the third sub-example of the last-but-one example.
 Formatted this will look like this: [@llast c], smile!
 However, note that the "c" has to be manually determined.
 It is simply a literal suffix that will be copied into the cross-reference.
 Something like `[@llast hA1l0]` will work also, leading to [@llast haAl0] when formatted (which is of course nonsensical).